Dear Bud Selig:

 Because the final decision on the A's future is taking longer than the Afghan war, there is time for you to get a true picture of Oakland, and a truer picture of your friend Wolff -- the con man's con man.

 And I've nominated myself to show you.
-We'll start our tour at the Oakland Tribune's ninth-floor offices,
+We'll start our tour at the Oakland Tribune's ninth-floor offices, just across the freeway from O.co Coliseum, a truly awful name.
+My "Jim Otto Coliseum" renaming idea makes better sense.

 From my desk, you can view the Coliseum complex layout that Wolff refuses to notice.
 You will notice that there is more acreage to build a ballpark -- and Wolff's baseball village -- than exists with the Giants' quaint ballpark in China Basin.